ekernf01/ekernf01.github.io/drafts/grn inference/GRN_identifiability.md

 When your model ignores everything but the RNA, it can really affect the interpretation.
 Here are some examples.
 Sometimes the model is flat out wrong, and we have to hope cells are simple enough that won't occur too often (example 1).
 Other times the model is correct, even in predicting perturbation outcomes, but the detailed physical interpretation is still unclear (examples 2-5).

 1. Suppose activity in genes A and C marks cell type T, which contains an unobserved circular RNA called D. Suppose T is the only cell type in which gene B is active.
 Suppose D controls the activity of B, with A and C merely indicating the presence of D but not causally upstream of it.
 The model likely says A and C together upregulate B, but it's wrong, and perturbing A and C will not do anything to B.
 2. Suppose gene A has isoforms A1 and A2.
 A1 upregulates gene B but A2 downregulates gene B. Suppose gene C promotes isoform A1, and isoform A2 is otherwise the default.
 Hopefully, we can infer the rules `A AND C activates B` and `A and NOT C represses B`.
 It's causal, meaning if we perturb  C, the rule still works.
-But, we should not claim or expect that C's protein product directly binds B.
+But, the physical interpretation is unclear: we might infer that  C's protein product directly binds B, which is not true.
 3. Suppose gene A's protein product must be complexed with small molecule S in order to bind and upregulate gene B. Otherwise, gene B is not transcribed and B's existing mRNA begins to decay.
 Gene C's protein product produces S. Hopefully, we can infer the same rule `A AND C activates B` and `A and NOT C represses B`.
 It's still causal, meaning if we perturb C, the rule still works.
 Again, we should not claim or expect that C directly binds B's promoter.
 4. Suppose gene A's protein product upregulates gene B, but only if enhancer E has been opened up.
 Otherwise, gene B is not transcribed and any existing mRNA of B begins to decay.
 Suppose gene C's protein product is the pioneer factor that opens up enhancer E. Hopefully, we can infer, again, the same rule `A AND C activates B` and `A and NOT C represses B`.
 It's still causal, again, but we should not claim or expect that C directly binds B's promoter.
 5. In T cell receptor signaling, the TCR [goes to the cell surface, forms a complex with several other proteins, binds another molecule outside the cell, opening an intracellular domain to phosphorylation, which recruits a kinase, which phosphorylates a thing, which recruits things that phosphorylate things that hydrolyze things to generate things that promote transcription of B](https://www.cellsignal.com/contents/science-cst-pathways-immunology-and-inflammation/t-cell-receptor-signaling-interactive-pathway/pathways-tcell).
 I'm not sure what rule I want infer in this situation, but it probably contains a lot of `AND` s!